kdorff/retropie-romfilter/README.md

         trashPath: "/Volumes/roms/.trash"
 ```

 Note the trashPath here.
-When you "Delete" a rom using RetroPie-romfilter it will move the
+When you "Delete" a rom using RetroPie romfilter it will move the
 ROM file to a system folder within the trashPath.

 ### Running the app